-Previously she held the Curtis B. Hurley Chair in Public Affairs Reporting for the Missouri School of Journalism, where she was based in the school’s Washington bureau.
-From 1988 to 1995, Overholser was editor of the Des Moines Register, where she led the paper to a Pulitzer Prize for Public Service.
-While at the Register, she also earned recognition as Editor of the Year by the National Press Foundation and was named “The Best in the Business” by American Journalism Review.
+Overholser was until 2013 director of the USC Annenberg School of Journalism.
+Prior to that post, she held the Curtis B. Hurley Chair in Public Affairs Reporting for the Missouri School of Journalism, based in the school’s Washington bureau.
+She was for seven years editor of the Des Moines Register, leading the paper to a Pulitzer Prize for Public Service.
+While at the Register, she earned recognition as Editor of the Year by the National Press Foundation and was named “The Best in the Business” by American Journalism Review.

 In addition, Overholser has been ombudsman of the Washington Post, a member of the editorial board of The New York Times, a syndicated columnist for the Washington Post Writers Group, and a reporter for the Colorado Springs Sun.
-She has been a columnist for the Columbia Journalism Review and a blogger for Poynter.org.
+She has been a columnist for the Columbia Journalism Review and was an early blogger for Poynter.org.
 She spent five years overseas, working and writing in Paris and Kinshasa.